 With no cell service I couldn’t see if the Aurora forecast changed.
 I looked on the way home, while waiting for a cup of coffee, and it had been revised downward to a level that wouldn’t show any of the Aurora.
 Some idiots in the campground were screaming and yelling, they sounded like howler monkeys, until about 1:30.
 Where is the forest patrol when you need them?
 I crawled into my sleeping bag around 2:00 and got about 3 1/2 hours of sleep.
 There was just enough smoke and the color of Venus’s Belt to make this a beautiful sunrise.

-I walked the trail back to the truck, then over to the Shadow Bay boat launch as the sun was just coming over the tree tops.
+I walked the trail back to the truck, then and drove to the Shadow Bay boat launch.
+I got there just as the sun was rising over the tree tops.

 Other than the noise from the campground, Sunday morning was a good day to be out.
 Some sure signs that fall is on the way, 40 degrees in the morning and the huckleberries are getting ripe.